-Bristol TEC and the Aviation Programs staff works hard to prepare every student for a job or further education in their trade.
+Bristol Technical Education Center staff works to prepare every student for a job or further education in their trade.
 We have spent time speaking with employers to determine the skills every successful employee needs.

 Reinforcing the following six 'soft' skills is incorporated into everything we do.
-Whether it is in a classroom, cafeteria, out on production in someone's home, or working within the trade area students are held accountable to work on mastery of the following:
+Whether it is in a classroom, cafeteria, out on production in someone's home, or working within the trade area, students are held accountable to work on mastery of the following: